benny-dreamly/mow/worlds/bomb_rush_cyberfunk/docs/setup_en.md

 ## Connecting

-To connect to an MultiworldGG server, click one of the MultiworldGG buttons next to the save files.
+To connect to a MultiworldGG server, click one of the MultiworldGG buttons next to the save files.
 If the save file is blank or already has randomizer save data, it will open a menu where you can enter the server address and port, your name, and a password if necessary.
 Then click the check mark to connect to the server.